 An investigation of Christian thought as derived from and influenced by foundational Christian narratives.
 The discussion will include an understanding of narrative structure and ways in which the narratives can be used or adapted into content for a modern audience.
 The class includes the exploration of how foundational narratives contribute to an understanding of Christian doctrine with particular attention to where Seventh-day Adventist formulations of doctrine fit into that spectrum.
-An online pre-session includes relevant readings, followed by a two-week residency including face-to-face lecture and discussion.
-An online post-session follows and students submit a final paper.
+A two-week residency is required.
+An online post-session follows, and students submit a final paper.